-Diana woollen overpants, made of soft merino wool, are suitable for small children.
-The high knitted waistband stops leaks and keeps baby’s tummy warm, helping to keep baby warm all over.
+Disana merino wool over-pants with a high knitted waistband stops leaks and keeps baby’s tummy warm, helping to keep baby warm all over.

 The breathability, absorbency, and self-cleaning properties of wool make it a great cloth diaper cover.
 They are natural alternatives to plastic, non-breathable diaper covers; thus helping with less diaper rash.
 Wool is an excellent solution for heavy wetters and nighttime diapering.
-They can also be used as clothing; as pants, shorts or covers over a diaper.
+They are even suitable for small children and can be used as pants or shorts.

 Lanolin, the natural oil in sheep wool, is moisture repellant and is what makes the wool antibacterial.
 The lanolin is slightly acidic which neutralizes the alkalinity of urine.
-The lanolin and self-cleaning properties of the wool allow wool diaper covers to be worn, hung inside out to dry, and re-used many times before washing.
+The lanolin and self-cleaning properties of the wool allow wool diaper covers to be worn, hung inside out to dry, are hygienically clean and can be re-used many times before washing.